qiime2/provenance-lib/README.md

 provenance_lib.replay_supplement(
     '.', './reproducibility-supplement.zip', recurse=True)
 ```

+More power and flexibility are available to users of the Python API.
+The basic workflow proceeds as follows:
+- `import provenance_lib`
+- create ProvDAG objects from QIIME 2 archives
+- combine or manipulate these ProvDAGs as needed
+- Pass your ProvDAG to tools from the `replay` module
+  (`replay_provenance`, `replay_citations`, etc.) to produce your desired results.

 A Jupyter Notebook containing additional examples of Python API usage is
 included in this repository's `docs` directory.